rishikesanr/Sports-Prediction-Analytics/README.md

 This exploration holds the potential to yield valuable insights that could impact betting outcomes.

-Model 1 - A simple sentiment approach using Bag of Words from Fans
+Model 1 - A simple sentiment approach using Bag of Words from Fans (Automation Progression Going On..)

 Model 2 - A simple sentiment model approach using Bag of Words from Critics